seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **PETRUCHIO**
 Thy gown? why, ay: come, tailor, let us see't.
-O mercy, God! what masquing stuff is here?
+O mercy, God! what masking stuff is here?
 What's this? a sleeve? 'tis like a demi-cannon:
 What, up and down, carved like an apple-tart?
 Here's snip and nip and cut and slish and slash,